 Exam Board: AQA

-Entrance requirements: A*-C in GCSE English Language and Maths
+Entrance requirements: 5+ in English Language or Literature

 Why study this course: